yourAverageDeveloper/yourAverageDeveloper/README.md

 Soon I realized C++ wasn't doing it for me and it was not something I wanted to do for the rest of my life so I switched fields and took my first ever course on web development on Udemy.
 It was a simple code along for a single HTML/CSS page with very basic stuff inside it but I really felt something refreshing in there.

 So this is where my journey as a web developer starts.
 Since then, I started taking online courses, reading books and building small projects of my own.
-After 2 years, in my university's final year project, I build an online SVG editor tool for the web with a friend where users could draw shapes, build animations and layer them and all kind of cool stuff designers do.
+After 2 years, in my university's final year project, I built an online SVG editor tool for the web with a friend where users could draw shapes, build animations and layer them and do all kinds of cool stuff that graphic designers do.
 You could say I bridged the gap between what I wanted to do when I joined the university which was graphic designing with what I was forced to do which was computer programming and I personally think this was the best thing that ever happened to me.

 It reminds me of a quote I read somewhere on LinkedIn (or perhaps it was Twitter):